Interelos Program for Rural Education

 To access Future resources, schools must meet criteria defined by the Fund's Investment Policy and submit their requests according to the calendar published by the Fund.
 To ensure that schools do not suffer administrative sanctions from funding bodies, Future will provide an administrative and financial management structure made up of processes and systems that will allow schools to incorporate a new management model that reduces the risks of operational discontinuity.

 The idea behind Future's financial engineering is simple: by ensuring that a school has a resource invested whose interest guarantees its full functioning in perpetuity, that school starts to reduce the risk of school discontinuity to zero.
 And, with that, it inserts in the territories between 100 and 150 young people trained to live together and transform the local reality.

 However, to the extent that a school has the security of the fund, it will continue to seek public funds.
 And as it has access to these resources, the portion allocated to it in the fund can be redirected to support other schools that are in the same situation.
 Therefore, it is a resource that creates a potentially positive ripple effect throughout the entire rural school network of a territory.

 Future is already legally constituted, headquartered in the city of Rio de Janeiro, and its official launch will take place in early 2023, with the main activity of raising funds for its operation.

 Axis 2: Advocacy and public policies

-This axis aims to strengthen public policies related to education in the countryside.
-It includes a mapping of EFAs and CFRs, with data being made publicly available, a mapping of existing policies and, finally, an intense and coordinated activity of advocacy to strengthen policies aimed at promoting education in the countryside.
+This axis aims at strengthening public policies related to rural education.
+It includes a mapping of EFAs and CFRs, with data being made publicly available, a mapping of existing policies and, finally, an intense and coordinated activity of advocacy to strengthen policies aimed at promoting rural education.